What happens after you submit your appeal?

 The Judge does not expect parents to make their case and then argue points.
 The Judge will want parents to be familiar with what they are seeking, e.g. parents should know if their chosen school’s Ofsted is outstanding.
 The Judge will determine how the hearing will be held.
 Parents and the LA take their lead from them.

-At the start of the hearing the Judge will ask for views on the disputed points and the hearing mostly takes the form of a formal conversation, with the Judge directing.
+At the start of the hearing the Judge may ask for views on the disputed points and the hearing mostly takes the form of a formal conversation, with the Judge directing.
 It is important that no one interrupts when someone else is speaking.

 Keep notes throughout the hearing of anything you wish to raise in response to something that is said by someone else.